Purnima Devi: Family

 Her only child, a son, Kunwar Jyoti Prasada, married Rajkumari Pamela Devi of Kapurthala State.
 Her elder grandson, Jitendra Prasada (deceased), was a Congress politician and member 5th, 7th, 8th, 13th Lok Sabha.
 Her younger grandson, Jayendra Prasada (deceased), was an agriculturalist and his family continues to live in the main ancestral house, Prasada Bhawan, in Shahjahanpur, Uttar Pradesh, India.
 Her eldest great grandson, son of Jayendra Prasada, Jayesh Prasada, was a Member of Uttar Pradesh Vidhan Parishad from the Pilibhit-Shahjahanpur constituency.
-Her youngest great grandson, son of Jitendra Prasada, Jitin Prasada is a member of the Bhartaiya Janata Party and Minister for Technical Education in the Uttar Pradesh government.
+Her youngest great grandson, son of Jitendra Prasada, Jitin Prasada is a member of the Bharatiya Janata Party and Minister for Technical Education in the Uttar Pradesh government.